 Consumer Product Safety Commission.

-As required by the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Consumer Product Safety Commission requests comments on a proposed extension of approval of a collection of information from persons who have been involved in or have witnessed incidents associated with consumer products.
-The Commission will consider all comments received in response to this notice before requesting an extension of approval of this collection of information from the Office of Management and Budget.
+As required by the Paperwork Reduction Act of 1995, the Consumer Product Safety Commission (CPSC or Commission) requests comments on a proposed extension of approval for an information collection to obtain data on consumer product-related injuries, and follow-up activities for product-related injuries.
+The Office of Management and Budget (OMB) previously approved the collection of information under OMB Control No. 3041-0029.
+CPSC will consider all comments received in response to this notice before requesting an extension of approval of this collection of information from OMB.

 FOR FURTHER INFORMATION CONTACT: